BMW 7 Series (G70): Facelift

+The facelifted version for the G70 7-Series (and i7) was unveiled on 22 April 2026 for the 2027 model year.

+The exterior was thoroughly updated.
+The front includes new daytime running lights that retain the dual-lamp signature, optionally offered with diamond-cut crystal glass elements featuring 12 pieces per light, new Iconic Glow kidney grilles and a reshaped bumper.
+Similar to the i3 and iX3, the hood was also reshaped with sharp creases that emphasize the updated BMW roundel logo.
+New monotone and two-tone paint finishes are available, with a new Individual option that combines a metallic upper section and a matte lower section, requiring 75 hours of manual paint processes.
+The new taillights use a smoked glass housing and include a dual-line motif with inner chrome lines, while the rear bumper was redesigned with fewer lines.
+The front and rear fascias differ based on whether the Pure Excellence or M Sport appearance packages are chosen.
+This is also the first 7-Series to offer 22-inch wheels.

+The interior was redesigned, with influences from the Neue Klasse design language first seen on the i3 and iX3.
+This includes revised steering wheels, the Panoramic Vision display, 17.9-inch central touchscreen and 3D heads-up display, as well as a new 14.6-inch passenger display.
+The rear retains the optional 31.3-inch theatre display.

+In terms of powertrains, the G70 facelift retains petrol, diesel, hybrid and battery electric (for the i7) powertrains.
+This includes the 740, 740d, 750e, M760e, i7 50, i7 60 and i7 M70, all with xDrive.
+For the i7, BMW claims up to 452 mi of WLTP range and 350 mi of EPA range, as well as a peak charging speed of 250 kW, enabling a 10–80% charge in 28 minutes.

 Specifications

 Mild hybrid models feature a 48-volt starter-generator/electric motor integrated into the transmission, which is paired with a 20 Ah lithium-ion battery to increase efficiency and power delivery.
 Plug-in hybrid models feature a permanent-magnet synchronous motor, paired with an 18.7 kWh lithium-ion battery.
 All models except the i7 feature a ZF 8HP transmission, which is an 8-speed automatic transmission produced by ZF Friedrichshafen.
 Rear-wheel drive is standard, however four-wheel drive which use BMW's xDrive system is available on higher-end models.
 All 7 Series models have a top speed of 250 kph.
 Maximum charging for the plug-in hybrid models has been upgraded from 3.7 kilowatts to 7.4, allowing the battery to be charged from 0 to 100 per cent in just shy of three hours using BMW's wallbox charger.
 The 750e model has a fully-electric driving range of 48–54 mi, while the M760e has an all-electric range of 48–53 mi, both as per WLTP standards.
 Driving in fully electric mode for plug-in hybrids allows speeds up to 140 kph.